ContactLaurie Hamre Center for Health & Wellness

 - If you are living with a roommate, you may consider requesting to use your shared space for your therapy appointment.
 Explain how it’s crucial for you to have privacy during that time and important for your wellbeing.

 - If you are living in the residential halls, you may consider using one of the study rooms available in the building.
-Consider putting a Do Not Disturb sign on the door.
+Residents have access to any of the residence halls from 8:00AM – 10:00PM.
+Consider putting a Do Not Disturb sign on the door and reserving a white noise machine from the DRC.

 To search and reserve most spaces (unless otherwise noted), visit Macalester Reservations EMS.
 You can email Macalester Reservations at [email protected] for guidance on what space might be the right fit for you or if you need help reserving a space.